 Section 14C of the model regulation requires an issuer “to annually file its rates, rating schedule and supporting documentation.”
 Regulators may use their own judgment in interpreting whether this means once per calendar year or once per 12-month period.
 The commissioner is directed to approve the rates “in accordance with the filing requirements and procedures prescribed by the commissioner.”
 This provides flexibility to permit rate filings more often than annually where appropriate.

 In the event of changes in Medicare benefits, an issuer shall file rate adjustments “as soon as practicable” and before the change takes effect, if possible.
+Under MACRA, the new application of open enrollment and guarantee issue to Plans D and G in 2020 may require a reasonable assumption for higher incurred claims than what would result from just medical inflation.

 INNOVATIVE BENEFIT ISSUES